gut-puncture/Semantic-Gravity-RP/specification.md

 Manual spot checks:

 * sample 50 accepted prompts per category
-* if >10% flagged -> tighten filters and regenerate
+* if >10% flagged -> tighten filters for future runs; do not regenerate in this run

 ### 3.9 Pressure gating and balancing